Biology of depression: BDNF

 BDNF polymorphisms have also been hypothesized to have a genetic influence, but early findings and research failed to replicate in larger samples, and the effect sizes found by earlier estimates are inconsistent with the observed polygenicity of depression.

 SIRT1 and LHPP

 A 2015 GWAS study in Han Chinese women positively identified two variants in intronic regions near SIRT1 and LHPP with a genome-wide significant association.

 Norepinephrine transporter polymorphisms

 Attempts to find a correlation between norepinephrine transporter polymorphisms and depression have yielded negative results.

 One review identified multiple frequently studied candidate genes.
 The genes encoding for the 5-HTT and 5-HT_{2A} receptor were inconsistently associated with depression and treatment response.
 Mixed results were found for brain-derived neurotrophic factor (BDNF) Val66Met polymorphisms.
-Polymorphisms in the tryptophan hydroxylase gene was found to be tentatively associated with suicidal behavior.
+Polymorphisms in the tryptophan hydroxylase gene were found to be tentatively associated with suicidal behavior.
 A meta analysis of 182 case controlled genetic studies published in 2008 found Apolipoprotein E epsilon 2 to be protective, and GNB3 825T, MTHFR 677T, SLC6A4 44bp insertion or deletions, and SLC6A3 40 bpVNTR 9/10 genotype to confer risk.